NorwegianWood/jsonplaseholder/README.md

 2. run tests (run 'mvn clean test' command) in the project folder
 3. run 'allure serve allure-results' command in the same folder

-The report should be opened in a new browser windod.
+The report should be opened in a new browser window.